 - Why should I verify my foreign licensure/degree and pursue BCEN certification?

 Board certification from BCEN is the benchmark for quality, excellence and achievement in the arena of emergency, trauma and transport nursing.
 Board certification offers you unparalleled value, impacting your career, your organizations, the field of nursing and … most importantly … your patients.
 Certified nurses provide the best care, are generally more efficient and autonomous, bring value to their organization and improve patient outcomes.

 - Why can’t I just register for a BCEN exam?

 BCEN originated in the U.S. 40 years ago, growing to become a robust, recognized and respected standard for excellence in board certification.
 As many facets of our industry become more global, we saw a need to expand our offerings to nurses who have originated in or received their degree and licensure in other countries.
-Because RN degree and licensing standards in the U.S. are different from those in other parts of the world, we needed an accurate and reliable way to verify credentials for our certification candidates.
+Because RN degree and licensing standards in the U.S. and Canada are different from those in other parts of the world, we needed an accurate and reliable way to verify credentials for our certification candidates.
 That’s why we partnered with CGFNS to provide this service, to make your journey to certified success a little easier.